AdobeDocs/campaign-standard.en/help/sending/using/managing-typology-rules.md

 ## About typology rules {#about-typology-rules}

-Typology rules are business rules that allow you to perform checks and filters on your message before sending it.
+Typology rules are business rules that allow you to perform checks and filtering on your message before sending it.
 Available types of typology rules are:

 * **Filtering** rules: This type of rule allows you to exclude one part of the message target according to criteria defined in a query, such as quarantined profiles or profiles that have already been sent a certain number of emails.
 For more on this, refer to [this section](../../sending/using/filtering-rules.md).